mikeomerta/sei-project-three-fe/README.md

 Epop was deployed with netlify and can be found [here](https://epop-project3.netlify.app/).

+Please also find the Git repository for the backend [here](https://github.com/mikeomerta/sei-project-three-be)

 ## The Brief

 * Build a full-stack application by making your own backend and your own front-end.